hansroh/skitai/README.txt

 Obiously, target server should have Web Socket app, routed to '/websocket/echo' in this case.

-Also at server-side, HTML5 Web Socket has been implemented obioulsy
+Also at server-side, HTML5 Web Socket has been implemented.

 But I'm not sure my implemetation is right way, so it is experimental and unstatable.